alexharri/website/posts/icelandic-name-declension-trie.md

 }
 ```

-This returns the value for the name, as expected:
+<SmallNote>We reverse the lookup key because names are inserted into the trie backwards.</SmallNote>

+Looking up a name that we insert into the trie returns its suffix encoding, as expected:

 ```ts
 trieLookup(root, "Loftur")